 A delicious Sweet Potato Gnocchi with brown butter sage.
-A great fall dinner idea for a cozy Sunday night dinner!
+This is a great fall dinner idea for a cozy Sunday night dinner!

 I used to hear the words “Homemade Gnocchi” and kinda roll my eyes a bit, in a who-has-time-for-that kind of way!
 Until I actually tried it and let me tell you it’s really not that bad folks and SO worth the effort!
 Especially when you can flavor them with seasonal twists like sweet potato and nutmeg.